 Cardamom Garlands or Elakai Malai

 Cardamom garlands are traditionally offered to Hayagreeva avatar of Vishnu.
 However, people also use it as a gift for birthdays, weddings, and other auspicious occasions.
 Town of Haveri in Karnataka is where the making of cardamom garlands flourishes.
-You do get these at Kaveri Emporium in Bangalore.
+You do get these at Kaveri Emporium.

 Bidri work is exquisite metalwork with silver or copper design made on the black background.
 They get their name from the town of Bidar in Northern Karnataka.
-You can find this art form & artifacts more frequently in Hyderabad as the city is closer to Bidar than Bangalore.
-Technically, Bidri work belongs to Bidar in Karnataka.
+You can find this art form & artifacts more frequently in Hyderabad as the city is closer to Bidar.
+Technically, Bidri work belongs to Bidar.

 Read More – Art of Making Bidri work